 5.3.2.4.2 Line Texture.
 Bits b2 and b1 of byte 1 are used to set the line texture attribute, which determines the style of lines and outlines (but not highlights) drawn with the LINE, ARC, RECTANGLE, POLYGON, and INCREMENTAL LINE PDI's (see Figure 20 and Table 12).
 The size of the dot is set equal to the size of the logical pel.
 For horizontal lines, the inter-dot spacing is the width of the logical pel, while for vertical lines it is the height of the logical pel while the width (length) of the dash is equal to the height of the logical pel while the width of the logical pel.
 For vertical lines, the inter-dash spacing are equal to three times the width of the logical pel.
-For vertical lines, the width of the dash is equal to the height (length) of the dash and the inter-dash spacing are equal to the dash and the inter-dash spacing are equal to the dash and the inter-dash spacing are equal to the dash is equal to the width of the logical pel while the height (length) of the dash and the inter-dash spacing are equal to the dash and the inter-dash spacing is equivalent to the inter-dot spacing.
+For vertical lines, the width of the dash is equal to the width of the logical pel.
+For vertical lines, the width of the dash is equal to the width of the logical pel.
+For vertical lines, the width of the dash is equal to the width of the logical pel.
+For vertical lines, the width of the dash is equal to the width of the logical pel.
+For vertical lines, the width of the dash is equal to the width of the logical pel.
+For vertical lines, the width of the dash is equal to the width of the logical pel while the height (length) of the dash and the inter-dash spacing are equal to three times the height of the logical pel.
+The inter-dot-dash spacing is equivalent to the inter-dot spacing.
 In color mode 2, the inter-dot and inter-dash spacing is drawn in the background color.